amadeus4dev/amadeus-node/README.md

 });

 // Flight Create Orders
-// To book the flight-offer(s) returned by the Flight Offers Price
+// Books the flight-offer(s) returned by the Flight Offers Price
-// and create a flight-order with travelers' information amadeus.booking.flightOrders.post(
+// and creates a flight-order with travelers' information.
+// A full example can be found at https://git.io/JtnYo amadeus.booking.flightOrders.post(
   JSON.stringify({
     'type': 'flight-order',